mainmatter/playbook/src/project-procedure/digital-products/README.md

 Building the entire product as one pass through all of these stages maximizes scope and thus risk.
 Instead, we recommend splitting up the project into smaller units and passing through the stages several times, once for each unit, incrementally building up the product.
-We refer to the deliverable of each pass through of all the stages as an _"increment"_ of the product.
+We refer to the deliverable of each pass-through of all the stages as an _"increment"_ of the product.
 For the first increment, we recommend building only the minimal set of functionality necessary to deliver value (the
 [_"Minimum viable product"_](https://en.wikipedia.org/wiki/Minimum_viable_product)